 2016 ARRL Handbook is now available - The SA Amateur Radio Development Trust online bookstore has the 2016 ARRL Handbook in stock.
 Also amongst new arrivals is the McGraw Hill Arduino Projects for Amateur Radio.
 Visit www.amateurradio.org.za for details and an orderform

-TIME RUNNING OUT FOR ZU LICENSEES OVER 25 TO UPGRADE TO CLASS A - With the publication of the new radio regulations last year, the much talked about age restriction for ZU license holders was implemented.
-The Authority has announced that all persons over 25 years old on 1 April 2017 can no longer renew their ZU licence.
+ICASA RULES ABOUT ZU LICENSES FOR PEOPLE OVER 25 - From 2017 amateurs over 25 years old who hold a ZU license cannot renew their licence.
 ICASA recommends that the affected persons enrol for a class A license course and write the next RAE in October 2016.
 That will be the last opportunity.

 The revised regulation stipulates that persons under 20 years old can write the class B examination and if successful can hold a ZU or class B license until 25 years old after which, if they would like to continue with Amateur Radio, have to sit the class A examination to qualify for a class A (ZS/ZR license).